nimu77/learning-library/data-management-library/database-tools/apex/restlab/1-building-your-rest-end-points-creating-a-sample-tables-and-rest-enabling.md

 ## Summary

 This completes Module 1.
-You now know how to create a sample EMP and DEPT table, and build REST endpoint in your first workspace to render when creating an app later on in the upcoming Modules.
+You now know how to create a sample EMP and DEPT table, and build REST endpoint in your first workspace to render data in a newly created application in second workspace.
 [Click here to navigate to Module 2.](2-building-your-app-which-will-be-based-on-the-rest-endpoints-creating-the-app.md)